bhuvighosh3/DevNest/README.md

 ## Discord Bot

 The Devnest Discord bot adds a fun twist to coding communities.
 Moderators can use it for events like Hacktoberfest, allowing coders to ask questions and receive both informative and sarcastic responses.
+To use our discord bot in your own server-simply click on - https://discord.com/api/oauth2/authorize?client_id=1173997968341352519&permissions=3072&scope=bot

 ## Cost-Effective Solutions